srps/philoagents-course/INSTALL_AND_USAGE.md

 | [Opik](https://rebrand.ly/philoagents-opik) | LLMOps | Free tier (Hosted on Comet - same API Key) | `COMET_API_KEY` | [Quick Start Guide](https://rebrand.ly/philoagents-opik-quickstart) | Module 5 |
 | [OpenAI API](https://openai.com/index/openai-api/) | LLM API used for evaluation | Pay-per-use | `OPENAI_API_KEY` | [Quick Start Guide](https://platform.openai.com/docs/quickstart) | Module 5 |

 When working locally, the infrastructure is set up using Docker.
-Thus, you can use the default values found in the `settings.py` for all the infrastructure-related environment variables.
+Thus, you can use the default values found in the [config.py](philoagents-api/src/philoagents/config.py) file for all the infrastructure-related environment variables.

 But, in case you want to deploy the code, you'll need to setup the following services with their corresponding environment variables: